5 Reasons to Use Reference Sources

 Why use reference sources?
 Watch this video to learn about the benefits of reference sources before you begin your research.

 Reference sources, such as encyclopedias, textbooks, and dictionaries, can serve as helpful tools in the research process.

 Reference sources are designed to provide overviews on topics and are therefore well-suited to providing answers to these types of questions, whether it be biographical details for a historical figure or a summary of the relevance of a specific event.

 When starting your research, you may already know a little bit about your topic.
 The brief overviews provided in reference sources are great places to test these assumptions.
 This might mean confirming the key points in a definition or verifying the key dates related to an event you are researching.

-3: Identify keywords for your searches
+Three: identify keywords for your searches.

 Different authors use different words to talk about the same topic — and some of these words may not be intuitive.
 For example, if you're researching Martin Luther King, Jr's anti-poverty work for the first time, you may not think to use the words "economic justice" to find relevant material.

 An article on Black civil right movements, for instance, may discuss civil rights as an example of broader struggles against racism, as well as summarizing the relationship of civil rights struggles to anti-poverty work and to activism against war.